|

 to dress it or Mrs. Benedict to do anything for his comfort, save

 to give him the coffee and a bottle of milk.
+He now

 seems very shaky and is evidently drawing near his end.
 It seems